SORMaker/Advanced-Algebra/docs/Chapter7/Introduction to Jordan form.md

-# Introduction to Jordan form
+# Introduction to Jordan Form

 First, let's introduce the Jordan form.